vrmarcelino/CCMetagen/benchmarking/rename_nt/README.md

 Then use the rename_nt.py to add the taxids in sequence headers.
 You might need to change the name of the input files in the rename_nt.py script.

+Sequence headers should look like `>1234|sequence_description`, where 1234 is the taxid.